 described in the first approach.
 In a group with members

-running MySQL 8.0.14 and later, you can configure the level of
+running MySQL 8.0.14 and higher, you can configure the level

 Impact of Consistency on Primary Election.